ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 </figure>

 Connect Rx to a Tx pad in the FC and the Tx to an Rx pad in the FC.
 Of course, don't forget to connect VCC to a 5V pad, and GND to a GND pad on the FC.

+These receivers are STM-based, and thus no support for WiFi Flashing/Updating.

 Connect your FC to USB and configure your FC firmware as shown on the [next page].